 Exchange Rate Shocks and Quality Adjustments

 Do firms respond to cost shocks by reducing the quality of their products?
-Using microdata from a large Russian retailer that refreshes its product line twice-yearly, we document that higher quality products are more profitable than lower quality ones before a large ruble devaluation in 2014, but are stocked relatively less frequently after the devaluation.
-We reconcile these facts with a simple model that features consumer expenditure switching between high and low qualities, and show that reallocation to lower quality products reduces average pass-through by 12%.
+Using microdata from a large Russian retailer that refreshes its product line twice-yearly, we document that higher quality products are more profitable than lower quality ones, but that the number of high quality products offered experiences a relative decrease after a large ruble devaluation in 2014.
+We show that rising firm costs—and not shrinking consumer incomes—explains the reallocation, and rationalize the data with a simple model that features consumer expenditure switching between high and low qualities.
+The reallocation to lower quality products reduces average pass-through by 15%.

 Keywords: Quality Downgrading, Exchange Rate Pass-through, Devaluations, Crisis, Demand Estimation

 JEL Classification: D92, E30, F14, F31, L11, L15, L16, L81, M11